(Last updated on: 28/05/2022)

 National park examples: Dartmoor, Brecon Beacons, Lake District, New Forest.

 A national park is an area that is protected due to its cultural heritage, varied wildlife and/or beautiful countryside.
+National parks are popular types of tourist attractions.

 There are clear boundaries showing where the park begins and ends. ,And laws exists to protect the nature and wildlife so that it can all be enjoyed by current and future generations.